z-lu2017/dissecting_dist_inf/rebase/README.md

 - `training`: Training models (and some of the meta-classifiers)
 - `visualize`: Generating graphs

+## Setting up your enviroment

+### Virtual Enviroment
+The easiest way to setup your virtual enviroment is use the requirements file, not the environment.yml.
+If package version issues arise, install torch/torchvision directly from conda as described on their homepage (https://pytorch.org/get-started/locally/) and install other dependencies using the packages listed in requirements.txt.
+Using some 2.x version of Pytorch and 2.x version of numpy should be fine.

-## Installing the package
+### Installing the package

-Run `pip install -e .` to install the package.
+Run `pip install -e .` to install the package using in "editable" mode via "setup.py".

 All experiments now use configuration files.
 Most of the main code- training, testing, attacking models, is now part of a package and is shared between all the datasets.
 This reduces code redundancy and lowers the chances of introducing bugs when adding new datasets or making edits to existing algorithms.